linode/docs/docs/websites/cms/install-cpanel-on-centos/index.md

 The steps in this guide require root privileges.
 Be sure to run the steps below as `root` or with the **sudo** prefix.
 For more information on privileges, see our [Users and Groups](/docs/tools-reference/linux-users-and-groups) guide.
 {{< /note >}}

 Before proceeding, make sure you've purchased a cPanel license.
 You may obtain a license from the [cPanel Store](https://store.cpanel.net/).
-Next, log into your Linode as the `root` user via SSH to its IP address (found on the "Remote Access" tab in the Linode Manager).
+Next, log into your Linode as the `root` user via SSH to its IP address (found on the **Networking** tab in the Linode Cloud Manager).

 1. Disable NetworkManager before running the install script: